Discover financial empowerment resources

 Rising housing costs have had an impact on the ability of families to move.
 This article, using data from the Canadian Social Survey (CSS), illustrates how higher prices have disproportionately affected the moving decisions of young Canadians, particularly those experiencing financial...

 Canadians with low incomes lack access to the financial help they need to rebuild their financial health and resilience.
-Join our webinar on September 17, 2025 as we present findings from our recent report: Closing the Divide: Solutions for Canada’s Financial Help Gap.
+Watch the webinar from September 17, 2025 as we present findings from our recent report: Closing the Divide: Solutions for Canada’s Financial Help Gap.
 Prosper Canada’s...

 When you work with an investment advisor, it is important to know your rights as an investor.
 Available in...